-This course focuses on the importance of service delivery as demonstrated by the front line service provider.
-Topics will include the art of giving and receiving effective feedback and the importance of service quality standards and performance appraisals.
+This course focuses on the importance of service delivery as demonstrated by front line service providers, supervisors, and others in a service leadership role.
+Topics will include the art of giving and receiving effective feedback and the importance of service quality standards and customer relationship management.
 An underlying theme is the effective use of communication skills including listening.